blake-harrison/access-graph/README.md

 # access-graph
 This program uses a version of the Floyd-Warshall algorithm to analyze a user-defined graph.

 ## Purpose
 This program was initially created to analyze food security within the city of High Point, North Carolina.
 It is intended to be open-source and modular, to allow users to apply this algorithm to other areas for access to food.

+## Function
+The user input will contain three different types of nodes:

+- R nodes, which designate a residential area
+- G nodes, which designate a grocery store (or other food retailer)
+- I nodes, which serve as "intersections".
+Their sole purpose is to enhance the connectivity of the graph

+The program will read these in (along with a list of edges) and then calculate the average distance for each R node to the nearest user-defined number (default: 3) of G nodes.

 ## Preparation
 You should ensure that you have met the following criteria before you run this program: